-In 2013, 2012 and 2011, two customers, who are in the automobile manufacturing industry, accounted for 33%, 28% and 31% of revenues, respectively.
+In 2016, two customers, who are in the automobile manufacturing industry, accounted for 28% of revenues.
+In 2015, three customers, who are in the automobile manufacturing industry, accounted for 37% of revenues.
+In 2014, two customers, who are in the automobile manufacturing industry, accounted for 34% of revenues.
 The Company also provides transportation services to other manufacturers who are suppliers for automobile manufacturers including suppliers for the Company's largest customer.
 As a result, concentration of the Company's business within the automobile industry is significant.
-Of the Company's revenues for 2013, 2012 and 2011, 46%, 37% and 38%, respectively, were derived from transportation services provided to the automobile manufacturing industry.
-Accounts receivable from the two largest customers totaled approximately \$28,290,000 and \$16,158,000 at December 31, 2013 and 2012, respectively.
+Of the Company's revenues for 2016, 2015 and 2014, 45%, 47% and 48%, respectively, were derived from transportation services provided to the automobile manufacturing industry.
+Accounts receivable from the three largest customers totaled approximately \$27,085,000 and \$27,051,000 at December 31, 2016 and 2015, respectively.